Chincode123/Gymnasiearbete-Dronare/README.md

 ### Important Classes

-For the controller to function properly, multiple classes were created to handle critical tasks.
+For the `Control Panel` to function properly, multiple classes were created to handle critical tasks.

 #### `SerialMessage`

-The `SerialMessage` class defines the structure of messages exchanged between the `Controller` and the `Receiver`.
+The `SerialMessage` class defines the structure of messages exchanged between the `Control Panel` and the `Receiver`.

 **To use the class:**
 1. First, create an object.